How to configure NAT for Azure VPN Gateway

 1. Create connections

-Follow the steps in Create a site-to-site connection article to create the two connections as shown below:
+Follow the steps in Create a site-to-site connection article to create the two connections as shown in the following screenshot:

 2. Associate NAT rules with the connections